Close Banner

 As you walk around Hogsmeade or Diagon Alley, use your map to look for gold medallions on the ground.
 These markers indicate where you should stand, what spell to say and how to move your wand.
 Swish and flick!

 When you cast a spell, extend your arm and flick your wand, mainly using your wrist.
 You do not need to make full-arm movements.
 Some spells are harder than others.
 It may take a few tries before you’re able to cast a spell properly, so do not fret and automatically assume that you’re a muggle or squib (a person who's born into a wizarding family but does not possess any magical abilities).
-There are helpful wizards and witches who walk around to assist anyone having trouble.
+There are helpful wizards and witches who walk around to assist you.
 And if you’re struggling, you can get your wand inspected and repaired at Ollivanders.
+If there's an anti-jinx sign, the spell location itself may be having some trouble.

 Interactive Spots in Hogsmeade